 By promoting a culture of respect and nonviolence with children and youth at an early age, child welfare professionals hope to prevent future violent behavior.
-The following domestic violence prevention and awareness programs and resources are geared toward working with children and youth, including State and local examples.
+The following domestic violence prevention and awareness programs and resources are geared toward working with children and youth.

 Break the Cycle

 Engages, educates, and empowers youth to build lives and communities free from domestic and dating violence by offering safety tools and resources.

 Children and Domestic Violence: Listening and Talking to Your Child About Domestic Violence (PDF - 229 KB)

 Futures Without Violence & The National Child Traumatic Stress Network (2014)

 Explains how children may react when exposed to domestic violence and provides tools for parents on how to make children feel safe and valued.

 Domestic Violence and Children: Questions and Answers for Domestic Violence Project Advocates (PDF - 3,940 KB)

 The National Child Traumatic Stress Network (2010)